TACC/Lmod/.github/ISSUE_TEMPLATE/bug_report.md

  - OS: [Linux, macOS]
  - Linux distribution:
  - Lmod Version:
+ - For Lmod Versions 8.7.7+, please run "module --miniConfig" and include the output here.

 **Additional context**
 Add any other context about the problem here.